SimSaladin/opetussivut/README.md

 When fetching from wiki, we ignore the result if the page is **hidden** from public.
 (The cache is *not* then updated nor the pages built.)

+In deployment, we use a `wrapper.sh` script over the `opetussivut`-binary.
+The wrapper executes the binary in right working directory and provides it correct dynamic libraries (`libgmp` in ./lib).
+All this must be in the same directory, i.e. so that there is a directory that contains files `wrapper.sh`, opetussivut binary as `update`, `config.yaml`, and a directory named `sivut`, and that the directories are writable by the user that executes the wrapper.

 ## Automatic execution

 Use a cron entry, like